wschwab/docs/developer-quick-start/working-with-bancor-network(working).md

 ```text
 AddressUpdate (index_topic_1 bytes32 _contractName, address _contractAddress)
 ```
 For example, in order to get the latest contract address of the `BancorNetwork` contract, the event listener/scraper should look for `AddressUpdate` events that indicate new address for `BancorNetwork` \(using its bytes32 representation\).
+Building an event scraper is out of the scope for this documentation, here a couple of resources [for](https://ethereum.stackexchange.com/a/87698/27270) [ethers](https://docs.ethers.io/v5/api/providers/provider/#Provider-getLogs) and [for](https://ethereum.stackexchange.com/questions/11866/web3-how-do-i-get-past-events-of-mycontract-myevent/102727#102727) [web3.js](https://web3js.readthedocs.io/en/v1.3.4/web3-eth-contract.html#getpastevents).

+You can also build a listener using this pattern in order to detect new addresses when the system is updated. (links: ethers: [docs](https://docs.ethers.io/v5/api/contract/contract/#Contract-on), [StackExchange](https://ethereum.stackexchange.com/a/87669/27270), web3.js: [docs](https://web3js.readthedocs.io/en/v1.3.4/web3-eth-contract.html#contract-events), [StackExchange](https://ethereum.stackexchange.com/questions/11866/web3-how-do-i-get-past-events-of-mycontract-myevent/102727#102727))

 ## Contract Names and Addresses